 The Associated Student Body is recognized by the San Bernardino Community College District Board of Trustees and the administration of Crafton Hills College as the official student organization; membership is open to all students.
 Many of the student activities and special programs on campus are services provided through the sale of Associated Student Body cards.
-A few of the special-interest clubs in operation at the College are the Philosophy Club, Campus Christians, Business Club, Undefeated Club, MEChA Club, Theatre Club, Latter Day Saints Club, and Newman Club.
-Students with other special interests can petition the Student Central Council to form clubs.
+Consult with the Student Affairs Office, SS Room 306, for details.